cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-messages.md

 ## Test your signing client

-To do some live testing, you can reuse the `experiment.ts` file you created in the [previous section](./cosmjs-objects.md).
-This time, it is a little bit more involved because you first need to provide a signer.
+For live testing, reuse the `experiment.ts` file created in the [previous section](./cosmjs-objects.md).
+This time you first need to provide a signer.
 You learned how to do this in the [CosmJs introduction section](TODO).

 ### Key preparation with a mnemonic

-If you do your experimentation while starting the chain with `ignite chain serve`, you can reuse the mnemonics that Ignite CLI gives you with the function:
+If you do your experimentation while starting the chain with `ignite chain serve`, you can reuse the mnemonics that Ignite CLI gives you with this function:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/dab7dd4/test/live/experiment.ts#L14-L18]
 const getSignerFromMnemonic = async (filePath: string): Promise<OfflineDirectSigner> => {